 As discussed above, Apple is bringing the built-in Home App for Homekit framework in iOS 11 or later for iPhone and iPad and WatchOS 7 for Apple Watch.
 This is going to make Homekit more widely acceptable and improved.

 Although the app works more like the other third-party apps using the HomeKit framework.
-The built-in Apple Home app provides more controls and options like you can access it from the Home screen on iOS 10 directly and control a lot of functions from the lock screen as well after the Homekit-enabled devices and accessories have been configured.
+The built-in Apple Home app provides more controls and options you can access it from the Home screen on iOS 10 directly and control a lot of functions from the lock screen as well after the Homekit-enabled devices and accessories have been configured.

 There are three main screens in the built-in Home app.
 Home, Rooms, and Automation.
 The Home screen shows the summary of activities and different statuses.
 You can also bring important scenes and accessories to the Home screen as a shortcut.
 The Home screen also helps to add new accessories to your ‘smart Home’ without downloading a separate app for each accessory.